forresto/forresto.com/_projects/softfab.md

   source: https://github.com/softfab/tshirt
 ---

-## Web-based tool for making clothing patterns that change with body measurement constraints.
-Uses SVG and Verlet physics.
+Web-based tool for making clothing patterns that change with body measurements.

+This is a unique method to solve this challenge, using Verlet physics to alter the shapes with the measurement constraints.
+Graphics are rendered with SVG.

-passion project with my partner, whose studio is [friendsday.fi](http://friendsday.fi/)
+This is a passion project with my partner, whose studio is [friendsday.fi](http://friendsday.fi/)

-manifesto and related thoughts at [seamster.club](http://seamster.club/)
+Manifesto and related thoughts at [seamster.club](http://seamster.club/)